Fair profit sharing ratios of Islamic investment contracts: PL sharing - musharakah contract

 Now, the expected payoff $\mbox{Pay}_{\ell} (\gamma_{\ell},\kappa_{\ell})$ of each partner $\ell$ is obtained by replacing in Equation \eqref{Eq-Payoff-ell}, $\gamma_{\ell}$ by its value in \eqref{EqPart1-d-Prop2}. \end{proof}

-\begin{example} Consider a viable $T$-term and $R$-asset based {\em PL - musharakah} contract of $4$ partners (say, a joint venture between $4$ companies to develop a product) who agree, according to their contributions to the capital (of amount $L$) and the management, to rate their respective payoff by the coefficients $c_i$, $i=1, \ldots, 4$.
-We fix $\rho(R_T,L) \in \{\frac{1}{8}, \frac{3}{4}\}$, the rating coefficients $c_{\ell}$, and want to determine the $(c_1, \ldots,c_4)$-fair profit sharing ratios.
+\begin{example} {\rm Consider a viable {\em PL-sharing musharakah} contract of four partners, with time horizon $T$, based on the asset $R$.
+Suppose the partners agree to weight their contrubution to the venture's success by the coefficients $1/c_{\ell}$, with $\ell=1, \ldots, 4$.
+We determine $c$-fair profit sharing ratios for given values of $c_{\ell}$, when $\rho(R_T) \in \{\frac{1}{8}, \frac{3}{4}\}$.